 “After the block party, we couldn’t come back to the rec room,” Herc explained to Jeff Chang, author of the award-winning 2005 book, Can’t Stop Won’t Stop: A History of the Hip-Hop Generation.

-On August 13, 2022, the Smithsonian’s National Museum of African American History and Culture (NMAAHC) paid homage to the famous rec room jam session with its own star-studded “Hip-Hop Block Party.”
-The event celebrated the one-year anniversary of the debut of the Smithsonian Anthology of Hip-Hop and Rap, a multimedia collection exploring the genre’s national and worldwide influence stemming from its early days in the parks of New York City.
+On August 12, 2023, the Smithsonian’s National Museum of African American History and Culture (NMAAHC) pays homage to the famous rec room jam session with its own star-studded “Hip-Hop Block Party," featuring some of the genre's most influential D.Js, artists and cultural influencers.
+Readers may also wish to checkout the museum's highly acclaimed 2021 multimedia collection, Smithsonian Anthology of Hip-Hop and Rap, exploring the genre’s national and worldwide influence stemming from its early days in the parks of New York City.

 Dwandalyn Reece, the museum's associate director for curatorial affairs, says the history of block parties as an urban phenomenon began in Black neighborhoods as a tool to bring people together.